agorelik2/readme-generator/README.md

 agorelik2

 # Title:
-README-Generator
+README Generator

 # Description:
 This application allows to generate README.md file based on user's responses

-#Table of Contents
+# Table of Contents
 N/A

 # Installation:
-ipm install
+npm install

 # Usage:
 In terminal, CD into the project directory.
 Type node index.js to run the program.
 User will be presented with the series of questions, and a README.md file will be generated based on user's answers.